Hiking the Doolin Cliff Walk to the Cliffs of Moher

 It’s pretty straight forward and one of the best things to do in Doolin.
 From Doolin to the Cliffs of Moher visitor center is 8 km and will take roughly three hours to reach the visitor center.

-The walk begins in the heart of Doolin, just across the bridge from the photogenic pink sweater shop.
+The start of the trail is in the heart of Doolin, on Fisher Street, just across the bridge from the photogenic pink sweater shop.

 You’ll follow the road for a few minutes, with Doonagore castle to your left keeping a protective eye on Doolin.
 Then cross through a gate into a farm road.
 At the end of this farm road, turn right, step over the barrier and you’re on your way to the Cliffs of Moher.